 When you press and hold to cycle through watch faces, you'll notice the Customize button – this enables you to edit the colors, design elements and complications of each watch face and have them saved into this library.

-Once you do that, there'll be a green line pulsing around your watch face.
-Swipe over to the right a couple times until you can't swipe over anymore.
+Once you press Customize, there'll be a green line pulsing around your watch face.
+Swipe over to the right a couple of times until you can't swipe over anymore.
 This is the area where you can change your complications.
 You can now select the individual complication areas and use the Digital Crown to select a new one.